beNative/nodejs-build-ui/TECHNICAL_MANUAL.md

 # Technical Manual

-This document outlines the technical architecture of the Node.js Build UI application.
+This document outlines the technical architecture and the extensive diagnostic features of the Node.js Build UI application.

 ## 1. Core Technologies